 Help us all.

 Summer is also gardening season, and unless I miss my guess, most moms need fertilizer for growing graceful speech.
-Scripture teaches how we can use our words for good and the power of the tongue.
+Scripture teaches how we can use our words for good and that there is power in your tongue.
 This is a topic I need to renew my mind with Scripture on frequently!

 One of my favorite ways of renewing my mind and heart is with Scripture cards.
-We created a set of Power Scripture Cards on taming the tongue and you can grab your FREE set below:
+We created a set of Power Scripture Cards on Bible verses about taming the tongue and you can grab your FREE set below:

 All set?
-Great, let’s look at ten verses for cultivating a garden of life-giving words.
+Great, let’s look at ten taming the tongue Bible verses.

 1. Use your tongue for praise